AsafBanana/nvm_suv/README.md

-# nvm_suv
-multi variate frailty survival
+multivariate frailty for clustered survival data with competing risks

-Based on this artical https://pubmed.ncbi.nlm.nih.gov/20707868/
+Based on the following paper:  https://pubmed.ncbi.nlm.nih.gov/20707868/

-Perform survival analysis on N cluster M subject and K competing events.
+Performs survival analysis based on N clusters M observations within each cluster and K competing events.

+Each observation within each cluster is having Q covariates.

-Each cluzer has Q covariates and a multivariate normal distribution frailty vector
+Each cluster is having a K-dimensional frailty vector from a multivariate normal distribution

-Main function is:
+Main function is: sur_mvn(X,Z,delta)
-sur_mvn(X,Z,delta)

 X[N,M] event times

 Z[N,Q] covarites.
 Must be a two dimensional array.

-delta[N,M,K] event witnesed
+delta[N,M,K] observed events

 Returns: